 If we do not make time for God, how do we expect Him to make time for us?
 If we will not diligently study the lessons He has left for us, how can we expect to know what He wants us to do?

 Do you recall more sage words from GK Chesterton?

 Christianity has not been tried and found wanting; it has been found difficult and not tried.

 We need to come to church and read the Bible so we can find out what God wants.
-But, the idea is not to find out what He wants so we can work around it or live with it, but rather live in it.
-Or rather, to live it.
-Once we find out what God wants for us, we need to live that reality that He has planned for us, not the one that we want for ourselves.
-Think about the 613 Mosaic laws and the Pharisees who made a good living telling people how to comply with them to the letter and still do just what they wanted to do.
+But, the idea is not to find out what He wants so we can work around it or live with it, but rather to live it.
+Once we find out what God wants for us, we need to live that reality He has planned for us, not the one that we want for ourselves.
+This means putting into practice in our day to day lives, wherever we may be, the principles of Scriptures.
+Think about the 613 Mosaic laws and the Pharisees who made a good living telling people how to comply with them to the letter and still do just as they wanted.

 If we find out what God wants and decide to actually do it instead of avoid it, we are still faced with an often huge problem of where do we get the strength to accomplish this task.
-The answer is circular, from God, the Holy Ghost.
+However, the answer is simple, it comes from God, the Holy Ghost.
 He never asks us to do anything we cannot do good enough for Him if we rely on Him.
 Never.

 Heaven is at the end of an uphill trail.
 The easy downhill trail does not lead to the summit.

 The time is now, not tomorrow.
 The time has come, indeed.
 How will you ACT?